This module is contained in the mod_xhtml_neg.c

 Note that this directive does not guarantee that content negotiation will be performed.
 If the criteria aren't met, no negotiation will be performed, and the effect will be as though this directive wasn't even specified.

-directive defines the path
+The XhtmlNegLog directive defines the path

 and filename of an optional log file.
 Status messages regarding